WHAT IS IOLTA?

 Most banks treat IOLTA accounts as Negotiable Order of Withdrawal or other Business Interest Checking accounts.
 Banking regulations hold that attorneys can set up the accounts as NOW accounts even though the attorney-depositor may be a for-profit corporation, because the interest goes to a not-for-profit charitable entity.

 Since 1986, over 90 percent of the grants awarded by IOLTA programs nationally have supported the delivery of legal services to the poor through staffed legal services programs and bar association-sponsored pro bono programs.
-IOLTA funds a variety of other activities including: alternative dispute resolution programs, young lawyer special public service projects, victim services programs, court-appointed special advocate (CASA) programs, pro se litigation programs, minority lawyer recruitment programs and law school scholarship programs.
+IOLTA funds a variety of other activities including: alternative dispute resolution programs, young lawyer special public service projects, victim services programs, foreclosure issues and prevention, and Law Related Education programs.

 The Rhode Island Foundation IOLTA program makes significant grants in four main areas: